travis-ci/docs-travis-ci-com/user/languages/php.md

 ### Preinstalled PHP extensions

-There are some common PHP extensions preinstalled with PECL on Travis:
+There are some common PHP extensions preinstalled with PECL on Travis CI:

 * [apc.so](http://php.net/apc)
 * [memcache.so](http://php.net/memcache)